zammad/zammad-documentation/admin/console/working-on-tickets.rst

 Get the RAW mail that Zammad fetched
 ------------------------------------

-The following command will help you to check on received emls Zamamd fetched.
-This comes in handy if you delete Mails upon fetching and you need to check the eml itself.
+The following command will help you to check on received EML-files Zammad fetched.
+This comes in handy if you delete Mails upon fetching and you need to check the EML-file itself.

-To get the first articles eml, you can use the following command.
-In our example the ticket number in question is ``101234``
+To get the first articles EML-file, you can use the following command.
+In our example the ticket number in question is ``101234``.

 .. code-block:: ruby

   >> Ticket.find_by(number:'101234').articles.first.as_raw.content

 If needed, you can also get the raw content of later articles (you'll need to find the correct article though).
 Again, we expect ``101234`` to be our ticket number.
 In the first step we get all article IDs of the ticket, from the list we get, we can then get the articles content.

 .. code-block:: ruby